semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

             - echo 'Deploying to staging!'
 </code></pre>

-Auto-promotions may be also combined with branches.
+Auto-promotions can also be associated to specific branches.
 Here's how to automatically promote passed builds on master:

 <pre><code class="language-yaml"># .semaphore/semaphore.yml